 Also, a business generally can't sell the personal information of a consumer if the business has actual knowledge that the consumer is less than 16 years of age.
 However, the consumer, in the case of consumers between 13 and 16 years of age, or the consumer's parent or guardian, in the case of consumers who are less than 13 years of age, can authorize the sale of information.
 (Cal.
 Civ.
 Code § 1798.120).

-The CCPA prohibits a business from discriminating against you if you exercise your rights under this law, and the law includes a prohibition on charging a different price or providing you with a different quality of goods or services after you exercise your rights, except if the difference is reasonably related to the value provided to you by your data.
+The California Consumer Privacy Act prohibits a business from discriminating against you if you exercise your rights under this law, and the law includes a prohibition on charging a different price or providing you with a different quality of goods or services after you exercise your rights, except if the difference is reasonably related to the value provided to you by your data.
 (Cal.
 Civ.
 Code § 1798.125).

-The CCPA applies to for-profit entities that collect and process the personal information of California residents and that do business in the State of California.
+The California Consumer Privacy Act applies to for-profit entities that collect and process the personal information of California residents and that do business in the State of California.
 Also, for the CCPA to apply, the business must:

 Nonprofit businesses, as well as companies that don't meet any of the three above criteria, don't have to comply with the CCPA.

-Under the CCPA, “personal information” is defined as “information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
+Under the California Consumer Privacy Act, "personal information" is defined as "information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household."
 (Cal.
 Civ.
 Code § 1798.140(o)(1)).
-This definition of “personal information” is much broader than typical privacy-related laws in the United States.
+This definition of "personal information" is much broader than typical privacy-related laws in the United States.

 The CCPA's definition of "personal information" also includes a wide range of examples, like: